hackingprincesa/Active-Directory-Lab/README.md

        /32 instead of /24 because I want to only target this one IP Open Splunk to see what telemetry was generated 192.168.10.10:8000
-Click Search & Reporting
+Select Search & Reporting
 Narrow down search
     index=endpoint smith
-Click event code
+Select event code
       you will see a total count of 78 for event code 4625 google event id’s you don’t know ex.
-4625 is an account failed to log on Click 4625, it will update in search bar
+4625 is an account failed to log on Select 4625, it will update in search bar
 Look at the time of all events, will see that they all happened around the same time, which is a clear indicator of a brute force attack
 Search with eventcode=4624 and you will see a
 4624: An account was successfully logged on